grid-line

 And the potential is huge.

-By the end of 2020, there were more than 26 billion IoT devices being used.
-That number is expected to grow to 75 billion over the next five years.
+There are more than 14 billion IoT devices being used.
+That number is expected to grow to over 25 billion by 2030.

 IoT-connected devices could potentially touch every area of the insurance market.